Tauranga Womens Indoor Hockey Team

 3m defensive distance from a free push / travelling into circle

-Push passing only (no hit, sweep, flick, scoop, tomahawk), shots at goal can be raised, with danger applying at all times
+Push passing only (no hit, sweep, flick, scoop, tomahawk), shots at goal can be raised (flicked), with danger rule applying at all times

 Players aren't allowed to have four points touching the ground; for example, two feet and a hand on the stick is ok, but, two feet a stick and a knee is not ok